-- #44 Assign high priority to the continued maintenance and expansion of the recreational trails system.
-Work with the Active Transportation Committee to establish a list of priority projects and work plans. - #45 Establish and/or expand partnerships that promote public access to and nature-based programming within non-municipal trails and natural areas (e.g., Short Hills Provincial Park, Lathrop Nature Preserve, E.C.
+- #44 Assign high priority to the continued maintenance and expansion of the recreational trails system, with consideration of unopened road allowances and other opportunities.
+Work with the Active Transportation Committee to establish a list of priority projects and work plans. - #45 Establish and/or expand partnerships that promote public access to nature-based programming within municipal and non-municipal trails and natural areas (e.g., Harold S. Bradshaw Memorial Park, Short Hills Provincial Park, Lathrop Nature Preserve, E.C.
 Brown Conservation Area, etc.).